 Big Data is the amount of data getting generated every split of a second world-over!
 Hadoop is a distributed processing technology used for Big Data analysis.
 Hadoop market is expanding at a significant rate, as Hadoop technology provides cost effective and quick solutions compared to traditional data analysis tools such as RDBMS.
 The Hadoop Market has great future prospects in trade and transportation, BFSI and retail sector.
 Global Hadoop market was valued at $1.5 billion in 2012, and is expected to grow at a CAGR of 58.2% during 2013 to 2020 and to reach $50.2 billion by 2020.

-Big Data and Hadoop is one of our Engineering Programmes under the category of ‘’A” in iSMAC (IT-IMS, Social, Mobility, Analytics and Cloud).
+Big Data and Hadoop training is one of our Engineering Programmes under the category of ‘’A” in iSMAC (IT-IMS, Social, Mobility, Analytics and Cloud).

 Whenever there is a discussion on Big Data, it is very unlikely that Hadoop doesn’t come into the picture.
 Though Big Data is a broader concept than Hadoop, Hadoop has become such an integral part of Big Data that many a times both these concepts are used synonymously.
 Interestingly, at IIHT, students not only learn Hadoop (HDFS and MapReduce) but also other tools related to Big Data such as Spark, Hive, Pig and Latin, HBase, Sqoop, YARN and Hadoop Security.

 Don’t know Java?
 Not to worry at all!
-IIHT’s engineering programme in Big Data and Hadoop begins with the fundamentals of Java that will equip with the required skills to understand Hadoop concepts with ease!
+IIHT’s engineering programme in Big Data Hadoop training begins with the fundamentals of Java that will equip with the required skills to understand Hadoop concepts with ease!

 If career progression is on your mind, IIHT’s high-end Big Data and Hadoop programme is the ideal choice for you as well as for employers!